OmarBerliansyah/serverless-weather-app/README.md

 ﻿# SweaterWeathers

-Welcome to **OmarCast**, a simple, modern, and functional weather application built with Vanilla JavaScript.
+Developed to fulfill a task during my study at Institut Teknologi Bandung on II3160 - Integrated System Technology subject.
+A simple, modern, and functional weather application built with Vanilla JavaScript.
 This project displays current weather data and a 5-day forecast from anywhere in the world through a clean and aesthetic interface.

 🌐 **[View Live Demo](https://sweater-weather.vercel.app)** ➡️